viamrobotics/docs/docs/extend/modular-resources/configure.md

 The current deployed version of your module and the latest version of that module available from the Viam Registry are shown on this pane for your reference.

 {{% alert title="Updating production robots" color="caution" %}}
 For any version type other than **Patch (X.Y.Z)**, the module will upgrade as soon as an update that matches that specified version type is available, which will **restart the module**.
-If, for example, the module provides a motor component,and the motor is running, it will stop while the module updgrades.
+If, for example, the module provides a motor component, and the motor is running, it will stop while the module updgrades.
 {{% /alert %}}

 ### Configure a modular resource from a Registry module